yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 Note the following values:

 - **Host** - The host name of the PSE.
 You will use this to connect to your cluster.
 The host name of a PSE for Azure always ends in `azure.ybdb.io`.
+The PSE Host is also displayed in YugabyteDB Managed on the cluster **Settings** tab under **Connection Parameters**.
 - **Service Name** - The Service Name is also referred to as an alias in Azure.
 You will use this service name when creating the private endpoint in Azure.

 ## Create a private endpoint in Azure